armory/docs-cdaas/content/en/deployment/deploy-with-creds.md

 ---
-title: Deploy an App Using Credentials
+title: Deploy an App Using Client Credentials
 linkTitle: Deploy with Credentials
 weight: 10
 description: >